 Moth Trapping

-On each occasion we had two traps, both located in the northern half of the site among the grass and low scrub.
+On most occasions we had two traps, both located in the centre of the site among the grass and low scrub.

 Some of the moths we have trapped have not often been recorded in the Cambridgeshire “Vice county”.
 (This vice county is the “old” Cambridgeshire – so excludes the areas that formerly were in Huntingdonshire.)
-Five moths recorded are either Nationally Scarce or considered likely to appear in the Red Data Book.
+Around a dozen are either Nationally Scarce or considered likely to appear in the Red Data Book.

-A photo of the scarcest moth recorded at Abbey Fields in May is now on the Cambs Moths Website.
-A gallery of some of the other moths trapped at the Set-aside is here.
+A gallery of some of the moths trapped at the Nature Reserve is here.

 Our equipment